Juniper/ChassisInfoFetcher/README.md

                                    all devices to retrieve the information necessary for the Advanced Service deliverables.

-## 1. Installation using Docker
+## 1. Installation and running the tool using Docker

-##### Dockerfile build instructions
-The DockerFile can be found at: ChassisInfoFetcher/docker/Dockerfile.
-Copy the Dockerfile into the directory where the ChassisInfoFetcher folder is located.
+Note: For AS deliverables you need to populate the ChassisInfoFetcher/hosts.csv file with device information prior to executing the commands.

 ##### Building the Docker image
->docker build -t juniper/chassisinfofetcher .
+>docker build -t cif /sample/dir/with/file/ChassisInfoFetcher

 ##### Running the application inside a container
->docker run -i -t juniper/chassisinfofetcher  /bin/ash -c "cd ChassisInfoFetcher;/usr/bin/python2.7 app.py"

-##### Start a container in shell for manual execution
->docker run -i -t juniper/chassisinfofetcher  /bin/ash
+>docker run -it -v /sample/dir/with/file/ChassisInfoFetcher cif

+##### After the ChassisInfoFetcher has finished execution
+>docker ps -a
+Copy the Container ID corresponding to the IMAGE name "cif"

+> cp Container-ID:/ChassisInfoFetcher/output/ /random/dir/of/your/choice

+The output folder contains the necessary information.

 ## 2. Installation without Docker